navapbc/labs-asp/docs/decisions/ui-framework/000-custom-built-ui-vs-template-chat.md

 - Good, because maintained by Vercel team
 - Good, because includes model selection dropdowns for testing
 - Good, because lighter weight and focused on chat functionality
-- Bad, because limited to chat interface only (no user management)
+- Bad, because limited to chat interface only (no user management) (could put back in, original template had some of this, removed because we didn't need the DB interaction)
-- Bad, because requires integration with existing Mastra backend
+- Bad, because requires integration with existing Mastra backend (learning curve - both needed to be up to date with versioning and had to remove existing pattern)
 - Bad, because template may have limitations for custom requirements

-### Third-party chat widget integration

-- Good, because faster implementation
-- Good, because maintained by third party
-- Bad, because limited customization options
-- Bad, because potential vendor lock-in

-### Minimal HTML/CSS interface

-- Good, because simple and lightweight
-- Good, because easy to maintain
-- Bad, because poor user experience
-- Bad, because limited functionality

-### Full-stack framework like Next.js

-- Good, because comprehensive solution
-- Good, because modern development experience
-- Bad, because overkill for simple chat interface
-- Bad, because increases complexity and dependencies

 ## Links